gsvh/jit/README.md

 Before installing jit, ensure you have the following installed:

 - Python 3.6 or higher
-- `pip` for Python package management
+- `pip3` for Python package management
 - Homebrew (for macOS users) to install certain dependencies

 ## Installation